Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: IMPLEMENTATION

 \subsection{Other issues}

-Each call to Rand\_SIC incurs $O(n^2)$ complexity only.
-Thus, the complexity of randomized lattice decoding is $O(Kn^2)$, excluding pre-processing (lattice reduction and QR decomposition).
-Meanwhile, randomized lattice decoding allows for fully parallel implementation, since the samples can be taken independently from each other.
+Sampling decoding allows for fully parallel implementation, since the samples can be taken independently from each other.
 Thus the decoding speed could be as high as that of a standard lattice-reduction-aided decoder if it is implemented in parallel.

+For SIC, the effective LLL reduction suffices, which has average complexity $O(n^{3}\log n)$ \cite {LingISIT07}, and the LLL algorithm can output the matrices $\mathbf{Q}$ and $\mathbf{R}$ of the QR decomposition.

 Since Klein's decoding is random, there is a small chance that all the $K$ samples are further than the Babai point.
 Therefore, it is worthwhile always running Babai's algorithm in the very beginning.
+The call can be stopped if the nearest sample point found has distance $\leq \frac{1}{2}\min_{1\leq i\leq n}r_{i,i}$.